nehathorat18/Python/learn.md

 # Process States (Running, Sleeping, Zombie, etc.)

+> **Key Points:**
+> - Everything in Linux is either a file or a directory.
+> - Everything in Linux is a process.

+# Core Components of Linux (Kernel, User Space, Init/systemd)

+## Kernel
+Kernel is the heart of Linux, meaning the core component which only interacts with hardware.

+## User Space
+User space is a protected memory area where all non-kernel user programs, applications, and most system libraries execute with limited privileges.

+## Init / systemd
+When we start any Linux machine, the first process that runs is called init, and it runs as PID 1.
+A system daemon is any process that runs in the background.
+We can check the status of processes using systemd.

+---

+# How Processes Are Created and Managed

+When we start a system by pressing the power-on button, the BIOS on the motherboard is triggered and initializes the hardware.

+The Linux kernel is then loaded, and GNU GRUB starts the computer and loads Linux, after which the Ubuntu loading screen appears.

+During this process, a background process starts called init, which runs as PID 1.

+---

+# What systemd Does and Why It Matters

+systemd is basically a system daemon that runs background processes.
+It manages everything from hardware devices to network connections, controls when programs run, and even handles system logs.

+---

+# Process States (Running, Sleeping, Zombie, etc.)

 | STAT Value | Meaning | Description |
 |-----------|--------|------------|
 | R | Running | The process which you just ran in terminal |